Turkmen tribes: Turkmen way of life

-Turkmen tribes recognized only their free will as a main authority and were never loyal to any of the foreign powers that conquered their lands.
+Turkmen tribes recognized only their free will as the primary authority and were never loyal to any of the foreign powers that conquered their lands.
 They always chose to rise and fight for their freedom, as evidenced in numerous battles and revolts against the neighboring Uzbek Khanates, Persian and Russian Empires.
-Such khans and serdars of various Turkmen tribes as Aba Serdar, Keymir Kor, Nurberdi Khan, Gowshut Khan, Dykma Serdar and others are the most prominent and are still respected by modern Turkmen people.
+Such khans and serdars of various Turkmen tribes as Aba Serdar, Keýmir Kör, Nurberdi Han, Gowshut Han, Dykma Serdar, and others are the most prominent and are still respected by modern Turkmen.